Darin Erstad: 1995–2000

-Erstad is one of only five batters, through August 2009, to have hit both a leadoff and walk-off home run in the same game (having done so in 2000), the others being Billy Hamilton (1893), Victor Power (1957), Reed Johnson (2003), and Ian Kinsler (2009).
+Erstad is one of only six or seven batters to have hit both a leadoff and walk-off home run in the same game, the others being Billy Hamilton (1893, disputed), Vic Power (1957), Reed Johnson (2003), Ian Kinsler (2009), Chris Young (2010), and Pete Crow-Armstrong (2026).

 2001–2006

 Erstad hits a home run for the Angels.

 Although Erstad never hit .300 again after the 2000 season, he was a vital part of the 2002 World Series Champion Angels.
 After batting .421 in the American League Division Series against the New York Yankees and .364 in the American League Championship Series against the Minnesota Twins, Erstad batted .300 in the seven-game series vs. the National League Champion San Francisco Giants.
 He hit a key home run in Game 6 of the series with the Angels trailing, 5–3, in the eighth inning and facing elimination, and he also caught the final out of Game 7 hit by Kenny Lofton off Troy Percival into center field.
 When the Angels won the World Series in 2002, Erstad became the second player hailing from North Dakota to be on a World Series winning roster.
 Roger Maris was the first with the 1961 Yankees and 1967 Cardinals.

 Throughout Erstad's Angels career, his defense remained exceptionally strong.
 He led all major league center fielders in range factor (3.39) in 2002.
 Erstad won Gold Glove awards in 2000, 2002, and 2004, when he made a transition from the outfield to first base.
 He is the only player in MLB history to have won Gold Gloves as an infielder and as an outfielder.
 He was also the first to win the award at different positions (though all outfield Gold Gloves are voted on together) until Plácido Polanco won an NL Gold Glove as a third baseman for the Philadelphia Phillies in 2011 after having won two Gold Gloves as a second baseman, thus both being infield awards.

 Though he compiled a career high 21 game hit streak in 2005, he only played in 40 games in 2006, his last season with the Angels.
 In 11 years with the franchise, Erstad compiled a .286 batting average and a cumulative .339 postseason average over three seasons.
 He currently ranks near the top of several franchise records.